 Finally, there’s no such thing as ‘high self esteem’ or ‘high confidence’.
-Self-esteem is basically an opinion about the person you are.
+Self-esteem is an opinion about the person you are.
 Ultimately, self-esteem is a mere bunch of thoughts about whether or not you’re a ‘good person’.
-It’s NOT a fact, it’s just an opinion.
+It’s not an unchangeable fact.

-The problem comes in is when you constantly have to justify and prove to yourself that you’re a good person or that you have high self-esteem.
+The problem comes in is when you constantly have to justify and prove to yourself that you’re a good person or that you have ‘high self-esteem’.
 You constantly have to justify the ‘you’re good enough’ opinion.
-All these proving and justifying of these takes a huge amount of time and effort.
+The act of constantly need to prove yourself and justifying takes up a huge amount of time and effort.

-Early on, during more immature days, I was constantly worried about how confident I was on a day to day basis.
+Early on, when I was a lot more immature, I was constantly worried about how confident I was on a day to day basis.
 The truth is that some days I feel confident, some days I don’t.
 It’s just human to feel that way.
 You’re already enough, as I commonly mention to my clients as a dating coach.

 The more you try to justify your high self esteem, the need for perfection.
 The more it kills you inside.
 The better approach is to let go of the idea of high self-esteem altogether.
 You don’t need high self-esteem.
 Here’s what you need is mere: self-esteem.
 Plain, and simple.

 If you feel like you ‘lack self-esteem’ here may be why: 1) you probably lack standards for yourself 2) the people around probably lack standards and expectations in themselves and standards and expectations for you.

 Ultimately, your expectations and standards you set for yourself is going to largely fall to the quality of people around you.
 For a lot of us, you’re going to spend most of your time with your family and close friends.